-Provisions for pensions and similar obligations amounted to EUR 2.4m on the balance sheet date (prior year: EUR 9.2m).
+Provisions for pensions and similar obligations amounted to EUR 2.5m (prior year: EUR 2.4m) as of the reporting date.

-In terms of the ROCE performance indicator determined on the basis of management reporting, the return on capital employed decreased from 31.3% in the prior year to 25.3% due to lower earnings before interest and taxes (EBIT) in line with the increase in capital employed, contrary to the prior-year forecast.
+In terms of the ROCE performance indicator determined on the basis of management reporting, the return on capital employed fell to 18.0%, contrary to the prior-year forecast of 2% due to the low operating profit (EBIT).